msalemor/kubecluster/Azure-README.md

 To join knode1 to the cluster, SSH into knode1 from kmaster, and execute the following command:

-**Note:** The command below is part of the output of the init command above where you can obtain the toekn and key
+> **Important:** The command below is part of the output of the init command above where you can obtain the toekn and cert

 ```bash
 # You should have gotten the actual token when you ran kubeadm init on the step above